How to connect to sharepoint online using powershell

 Connect to Sharepoint online using Connect-SPOService

-Before running sharepoint PnP based cmdlets, you will need to install PnP Powershell module on your device.
-Launch Powershell console as administrator and run below command.
-Please make sure Powershell version installed on your device is 5.1 to be able to run Install-module cmdlet.
+Before running SharePoint PnP-based cmdlets, you need to install the PnP PowerShell module on your device.
+Launch the PowerShell console as an administrator and run the following command.

 Install-Module -Name "PnP.PowerShell"